deestan/rust-well1024a/README.md

 Implementation of the [WELL-1024a](http://www.iro.umontreal.ca/~panneton/WELLRNG.html) pseudorandom number generation algorithm.

-In haphazard testing, this generator has proven to be very fast and provide good random numbers..
+In haphazard testing, this generator has proven to be very fast and provide good random numbers.

 From the abstract: